OfficeDev/Microsoft-Teams-Samples/samples/bot-proactive-messaging/csharp/README.md

     - Select a Team to install to.

-    The app will send a message to each channel in the Team & log the coordinates for each new thread to the console window.
+    The app will send a message to each channel in the Team & log the coordinates for each new thread to the console window.(refer above image)

 ## Proactive CMD